Young M&A Café Rotterdam

 DSC03195 (1)

-As the discussion wrapped up, one message stood out across every story: value creation starts with discipline and ends with behaviour.
+Throughout Bovenberg’s story, one message stood out: value creation starts with discipline and ends with behavior.

-Whether in a locker room or a boardroom, performance and trust are built the same way — through consistency, connection, and culture.
+Whether you’re in a locker room or a boardroom, performance and trust are built the same way: through consistency, connection, and a clear culture.

 Ready to join the next event?
 Join the waitlist for the next edition on February 12th in Amsterdam